Recorded web conferences

 - How can people get involved in making decisions about street or public space redesign?

-Questions for web conference 3: Transport: behaviour and choice.
-How is transport changing and what will this mean for how we choose to get around in the future?
+Jeremy from Waka Kotahi NZ Transport Agency answered the following questions from students about Transport: behaviour and choice.
+How is transport changing and what will this mean for how we choose to get around in the future:

 - We all travel and there are many ways to travel.
 There are reasons for travelling and there are decisions to make about how we will travel.
 What do you see as being the key motivations behind people's transport choices and behaviour?